nasa/COTS-Star-Tracker/docs/3-camera_configuration.md

   "skew": 0.0
 }

 ### 3.1.1.a ChArUco Calibration (recommended)
-The charuco_cam_cal.py script in the py_src/tools/camera_calibration/checkerboard directory generates an appropriately formatted JSON file when provided with images of a ChArUco target.
+The charuco_cam_cal.py script in the py_src/tools/camera_calibration/charuco directory generates an appropriately formatted JSON file when provided with images of a ChArUco target.
 Using the charuco_cam_cal.py script is not required, but an appropriately formatted camera configuration JSON file is required.
 At this time, users are encouraged to use the charuco_cam_cal.py script for camera calibration.

-To use the run_tetra_cal.py script:
+To use the charuco_cam_cal.py script:
-1. Capture images of stars with your camera set in its final configuration (focus, aperture, etc.)
+1. Acquire a suitable ChAruCo target.
+    * Here's an example from OpenCV: https://docs.opencv.org/3.4/charucoboard.png
+    * Ensure your target is flat (without wrinkles or warps)-- a piece of paper by itself is likely insufficient, but it may suffice if taped to a rigid surface like a desk or clip board.
-    * Ensure you can discern more than 5 stars in each photo and capture enough photos to ensure there are stars across the entire field of view
+2. Capture a series of images (at least 10) where the entire target is visible in each picture.
+Move the target in between each capture so the set contains a variety of orientations and distances from the camera.
+Also ensure that there are no areas in the field of view that don't contain a part of the target in at least one image.    * Ensure you can discern the target in each photo and capture enough photos to ensure there are stars across the entire field of view
+    * Ensure your target is flat (without wrinkles or warps)-- a piece of paper by itself is likely insufficient, but it may suffice if taped to a rigid surface like a desk or clip board.
-1. Update the 'USER INPUT' section of run_tetra_cal.py
+3. Move the images to /py_src/tools/camera_calibration/charuco and update charuco_cam_cal.py so the 'USER INPUT' section reflects your target's configuration
-    * Point the script to the location of the aforementioned images, optionally including a darkframe.
-    * If you know your camera's field of view, update that as well.
-Otherwise, leave the default value
-2. Capture a series of images (at least 10) where you can discern at least 5 stars in each picture.
-    * Move the camera in between each capture so the resulting image set contains a variety of constellation orientations.
-    * Ensure that there are no areas in the field of view that don't contain stars in at least one image.
-    * This calibration method may fail on images where many stars are clearly visible.
-For that reason, be sure to take 3-4x more images than what you need (e.g. 3-4x more than 10) to ensure you have at least 10 images that Tetra has solved for the calibration.
-3. Run run_tetra_cal.py: python3 run_tetra_cal.py
+4. Run charuco_cam_cal.py: python3 charuco_cam_cal.py
     * Note that this does not have to be done on the target computer and can be done "offline" on a faster one.
+    * By default, the charuco_cam_cal.py script will attempt to process all images in the same directory as it with a .jpg extension
+    * Running this script can be very time consuming on certain lower power computer systems (like a Raspberry Pi 3B+)
-4. After completing, the script will either output that it has failed or that is has succeeded and some information about the calibration result, including the RMS error.
+5. After completing, the script will either output that it has failed or that is has succeeded and some information about the calibration result, including the RMS error.
-5. If the script fails, fails to solve more than 50% of the input images or if the RMS error is more than 1 pixel, take another set of adjust the settings (like FoV) in the run_tetra_cal.py file.
-    * If you previously captured many more images than the minimum you need, then you may remove the images that failed to solve from the set and re-solve (assuming you have at least 10 that did solve).
+    * If the script fails, ensure the ChArUco targets are clearly visible in the images (good focus, exposure, etc.).
-6. If the user does not indicate the cal was a failure, the script will then prompt the user for a name for the camera cal file
+6. If the user does not indicate the cal was a failure, the script will then prompt the user for a name for the camera cal file.
     * If no name is selected, it will default to generic_cam_params.json
     * The camera cal file will be located in data/cam_config within the star_tracker module directory